-Awarded on Goodreads.
+Awarded two stars on Goodreads.

 Having read many historical novels, and quite a few of them about Mary Queen of Scots, I was looking forward to the promise of this book – i.e. exploring Scotland’s Queen Mary through the eyes of her four ladies, all also named Mary.
 But this book was a disappointment.
 I should have paid closer attention to the singular form of “Mary” in the title.

 Instead, the book felt less like a coherent story and more like an almost random series of chronological snapshots — bits and pieces of conversations and a whole lot of silent imagining and processing that take place only in Mary Seton’s brain.
 So the whole book becomes really a second hand story.

 I was determined to finish but it became a bit of a chore to stay with this narrative.
 For me, there are many more enjoyable historical novels that tackle Mary Queen of Scots more successfully.